adrianmuino/Draw-App-BBB/README.md

 exit
 ```
 ## Step 5: Compile your WxWidgets application and run it on the BBB.
 In your Ubuntu VM navigate to the directory of your Draw project.
-This is where your CodeBlocks project file (.cbp) is located.
 ```bash
 cd ~/Draw-App-BBB/Draw
 ```